 Dallas Semiconductor, owned by Maxim, developed the 1-Wire communication protocol.
 This protocol allows the communication of multiple chips to one host with minimal pin count.
 The protocol is called 1-Wire because it uses 1 wire to transfer data.
 The 1-Wire architecture uses a pull-up resistor to pull the data line’s voltage at the master side.

-1-Wire protocol uses CMOS/TTL logic and operates at supply voltage range 2.8 to 6V.
+1-Wire protocol uses CMOS/TTL logic and operates at a supply voltage range of 2.8 to 6V.
 Master and slave can be receivers and transmitters, but only one direction at a time.
 LSB goes first always.
-Data in 1-wire network is is transferred by time slots.
-For instance to write logic “1”, the master pulls the bus low for 15us or less.
+Time slots transfer data in the 1-wire network.
+For instance, to write logic “1”, the master pulls the bus low for 15us or less.
 To write logic “0,” the master pulls buss low for at least 60us.
-System clock is not required as each part is self clocked and synchronized by faling edge of master.
+The system clock is not required as each part is self-clocked and synchronized by the falling edge of the master.